 2 Inefficient production

-your application requires free access to all resources and services of the phone;
+Your application requires a good and free access to all the resources within a device;